 “As long as a fur bed does not shed excessively, a normal amount of licking shouldn’t pose much of a risk," Coates said.
 "However, dogs who are aggressive chewers would probably be safer using a bed made of a tougher material.”

-The bed comes in two shades — frost and taupe — but Samani notes new colors are on the horizon.
-Once it arrives, it’s important to remember to throw your new bed in the dryer for ten minutes to fluff it up, then hand it over to your pet and prepare for a moment of love at first sight!
+The bestselling bed comes in eight colors to match any pup personality, including Frost, Taupe and Cotton Candy pink.
+Once it arrives, it’s important to remember to throw your new bed in the dryer for 10 minutes to fluff it up.
+Then, hand it over to your pet and prepare for a moment of love at first sight!

 This article was originally published on Feb.
 21, 2020.